earnestt1234/FED3_Viz/Installation.md

 Instructions:

 1. Visit the [releases page](https://github.com/earnestt1234/FED3_Viz/releases)
-2. From the most recent version, download the`FED3_Viz_Windows64.zip` and unzip.
+2. From the most recent version, download the`fed3viz-win64.zip` and unzip.
-3. In the unzipped folder, navigate to `FED3 Viz/dist/main/FED3Viz.exe`.
+3. In the unzipped folder, navigate to `fed3viz/fed3viz.exe`.
 4. (Optional) Right-click > Create shortcut and place the shortcut in a less nasty folder*.
 5. Double click the `.exe` or the shortcut to run - you may have to permit Windows security to let the application run.
+Startup is sometimes slow on the first use but gets better.

 *_I haven't figured out how to bundle the zip folder with a working relative shortcut..._